 Eternals (2021) Synopsis

 7000 years ago, a team of powerful Eternals was dispatched to Earth by the Celestial Arishem to ensure Mankind’s development, and to exterminate monsters known as Deviants.
-In 1521, though, disagreements over their purpose and continued relationship with humans result in the split of the team.
+Come 1521, though, disagreements over their purpose and continued relationship with humanity result in the split of the team.
 Jump forth to modern times, Eternals Sersi and Sprite are attacked by a Deviant in the streets of London, a savage attack they survive thanks to the intervention of Ikaris, their most powerful ex-team member.
 Realising that the Deviant threat has returned, the trio decides to contact the rest of their defunct team.
 Their reunion is, however, made complicated by Sersi’s unexpected appointment as the new team leader.

 Since last Wednesday, I read at least five blog posts/reviews that lamented the current status of Eternals as the lowest-rated MCU film.
 Be it with film critics or with audiences.